Miles H. Wheeler

 _images/newheadshot.jpg

 I am a Lecturer (Assistant Professor) in Analysis in the Department of Mathematical Sciences at the University of Bath.
 Before coming to Bath, I was a University Assistant at the Faculty of Mathematics at the University of Vienna, and before that I was a postdoc at the Courant Institute of Mathematical Sciences supported by an NSF fellowship.
-I am interested in partial differential equations coming from fluid mechanics, especially “large-amplitude” solutions that cannot be captured using perturbative techniques.
+I am interested in nonlinear partial differential equations, and in particular in overdetermined elliptic boundary value problems coming from fluid mechanics.

 Email: